Koredotcom/docs/docs/xo/release-notes/11.x/automation-ai.md

 * **Preset**: Select a maximum wait time between 1 and 60 seconds to receive input.

 * **Environment Variable**: Select any environment variable from a drop-down list or use a search bar to find a specific variable.
+[Learn more :octicons-arrow-right-24:](../../automation/use-cases/dialogs/node-types/voice-call-properties.md#dialog-node-settings)

 ### NLU